 “Again Eastman caused the bit to swerve like a living thing, plunging straight down to 5,135 feet.
 Here, at last, it struck the oil formation.
 Thousands of gallons of water could be pumped into the borehole.
 Within a few hours, the flood of oil ceased spouting from the crater.
 Eastman’s relief well had done its work.”

 More than just expensive memories remain from those early days of men making oil history.
 Wildcatter George Strake’s oil fortune continued to grow, making him a wealthy man.
 He gave much of his fortune to the Catholic Diocese of Galveston-Houston and to educational institutions and civic organizations and charities.

-H. John Eastman’s contributions to the industry continue today in oilfields around the world with INTEQ, a business unit of Baker Hughes, Inc. that “…delivers advanced drilling technologies and services for efficiency and precise well placement.”
+H. John Eastman’s contributions to the industry would continue in oilfields around the world with INTEQ, a business unit of Baker Hughes promoted for its advanced drilling technologies “for efficiency and precise well placement.”

 Today, the Abercrombie Foundation helps fund Texas Children’s Hospital, an internationally recognized pediatric hospital located in the Texas Medical Center in Houston.
-A brief oral history interview with James Abercrombie is posted at the Cherokee Strip Regional Heritage Center website.
+A brief oral history interview with James Abercrombie is preserved at the Cherokee Strip Regional Heritage Center.